 Of course, content that is truly personalized can be even more effective.

-An incredible of consumers prefer buy brands that make recommendations based on previous purchases or know them by name — nobody’s worried about Big Brother here.
+An incredible 75 percent of consumers prefer buy brands that make recommendations based on previous purchases or know them by name — nobody’s worried about Big Brother here.
 With web analytics, email lists and other digital tracking tools, such practices are within reach for brands big and small.

 What’s the Story?